Scheduling: (651) 489-4633

 Buyer’s inspections are the most common type of inspection.
 The persons purchasing the property hire an inspector to help identify major defects and other problems so they can make an informed decision about the building's condition.

 Home seller’s inspection

 A homeowner who is selling their house hires an inspector to identify problems with their house.
 The seller shares the report with any potential buyers or make any necessary repairs so the house is known to be in good condition, encouraging a quick sale.

 The pre-delivery inspection applies to brand new homes.
+(Yes, you should have your new home inspected.
+See our NEW HOME SAMPLE REPORT to see why.)
 These inspections take place up to a week before a closing and they allow buyers the opportunity to inspect their new home.
 Additionally, the inspection is to ensure that the home is substantially completed and major items are in working order.
 We'll also verify that the siding, shingles and HVAC systems are installed to the manufacturer's specifications so as not to void their warrantees.